xzYue/odoo/doc/howtos/backend.rst

 Object-Relational Mapping
 -------------------------

-A key component of Odoo is the :abbr:`ORM (Object-Relational Mapping)` layer.
+A key component of Modoo is the :abbr:`ORM (Object-Relational Mapping)` layer.
 This layer avoids having to write most :abbr:`SQL (Structured Query Language)` by hand and provides extensibility and security services\ [#rawsql]_.